 An effective alternative program design has specific components that should prove beneficial in meeting the needs of at-risk students.
-First and foremost, leaders who are visionaries, supportive in nature, and strong in their leadership practices, should govern alternative programs.
+First and foremost, alternative programs should be governed by leaders who are visionaries, supportive in nature, and strong in their leadership practices.
 These leaders should hire and retain staff members who have a genuine concern for the well-being and success of all students.
 All teachers and staff should demonstrate high expectations for themselves, as well as the students, and should maintain a highly engaging relationship with the students.